 What happens to my cleaners and paints after I drop them off?

 When you arrive, you'll be greeted by one of our trained environmental specialists who will assist you in the proper handling of your hazardous materials.
-From there, your products are evaluated for either further disposal or placement in our "Free Paint, Stains, Etc. area.
+From there, your products are evaluated for either further disposal or placement in our "Free Paint, Cleaners, Etc. area.

-If you don't have enough leftover product for our "Free Paint, Stains, Etc. area, your waste material and/or containers are processed according to state and federal environmental regulations and sent to facilities permitted to handle hazardous material.
+If you don't have enough leftover product for our "Free Paint, Cleaners, Etc. area, your waste material and/or containers are processed according to state and federal environmental regulations and sent to facilities permitted to handle hazardous material.